Markjmjr/DuffedUIv9/README.md

 New Repository for WoW - Shadowlands

 ## Content
-This repository currently contains the development version of DuffedUI for WoW - Shadowlands. **This version is not useable on the current WoW live servers!**
+This repository currently contains the development version of DuffedUI for WoW - Shadowlands.

 If you find bugs, and you will find them, please report them at the following URL: